Key Takeaways

 Vibration Analysis Sensors

 Vibration analysis sensors detect and analyze abnormal vibrations and patterns.
-Vibration on a machine is a common failure indicator.
+Vibration on a mechanical component is a common failure indicator.

 Rotating machines are often subject to this kind of failure.
 Predictive analysis tools like vibration analysis sensors detect misalignment.
 They also detect